 At the most basic level, the autism self-advocates disrupt traditional hierarchies around which perspectives should influence patient care.
 They address the unknowns and misunderstandings clinicians may have around autism: how it works, how it presents in concurrence with other conditions, and how it may be impacting families.

-One of the biggest and most immediate drivers of change the advocates see is with language.
-“In the past, when we would have these case studies, the way that people would talk about people with autism was, in my opinion, degrading,” Ivanova Smith, Advocate Discipline Lead, explains.
+One of the biggest and most immediate drivers of change is language.
+“In the past, when we would have these case studies, the way that people would talk about people with autism was, in my opinion, degrading,” says Ivanova Smith, advocate discipline lead.
 “We really try to educate on language, talking about the person and the family in a way that’s respectful.”

-Ben offered a specific example of why accuracy and respect matter for treatment at the patient level, noting, “It jumps out every time a presenter uses a term like ‘high-functioning’ or ‘low-functioning.’
-We don’t actually use ‘functioning’ this way because for a person with autism, your level of adaptability, of functioning, changes every moment of every day.
+Ben offered a specific example of why accuracy and respect matter: “It jumps out every time a presenter uses a term like ‘high-functioning’ or ‘low-functioning.’
+We don’t actually use ‘functioning’ this way because—for a person with autism—your level of adaptability, of functioning, changes every moment of every day.
 That was a big one to address over time.”

 A Vision for Systemic Change in Autism Care

-The advocates aim to change the vision that providers and families have for care.
-As Ivonava, who was non-verbal until age five and is now married with two children, explains, “I remind people that we really need services that acknowledge people with intellectual disability as having a full lifespan.
+The advocates aim to change how families and providers envision care.
+Ivonava, who was non-verbal until age five, explains: “I remind people that we really need services that acknowledge people with intellectual disability as having a full lifespan.
 People with intellectual disabilities do grow up; we become adults.
 And we need to be prepared for adulthood.”
+She is now married with two children.

-To learn more about ECHO Autism at University of Washington, email echoautismwa@uw.edu and visit their website here.
+To learn more about ECHO Autism at University of Washington, email the ECHO Program team or visit their website.